folding fanVarious patterns of

 Ume-komon

-Ume (Japanese apricot) represents "endurance" over the cold winter and "vitality" that heralds the arrival of spring.
+Ume (Japanese apricot) represents "endurance" over the cold winter and "vitality" that heralds the coming of spring.

 It is also considered a symbol of "abundance" since cherry blossom viewing was an event to pray for a good harvest, and of "prosperity of offspring" since many flowers bloom at once.